-Creative multimedia tools allow for multiple forms of representation, providing an opportunity for students to demonstrate understanding while practicing literacy skills through writing (text), reading (audio), and illustration (picture walks and visualization).
-“When students publish their own books, you tap into their innate desire for recognition as they learn to connect to literature, play with language, and beam with pride at their accomplishments,” shares California educator Linda Oaks.
+Creative digital tools allow ALL students to use multiple forms of representation, providing an opportunity for students to demonstrate understanding while practicing literacy skills through writing (text), reading (audio), and illustration (picture walks and visualization).

 Combining visuals with text gives students an opportunity to demonstrate learning without struggling to tell their story solely using words.
 Recording student narration provides an opportunity for nonthreatening practice as they record, listen, record again, listen, and finally save.
 The recordings also provide performances you can use to assess fluency.

 Second-grade teacher Katy Hammack found that after innumerable worksheets and countless review activities, many of her Title I students still lacked mastery over grade-level grammar and language skills.
-After creating her own grammar tutorials for student review, she began to ask her students to create them instead.
-She immediately noticed her students more quickly internalize grammar concepts and found that they were also “so proud when they saw their work being used by other students!”
+But after she began to ask her students to create their own tutorials, she immediately noticed her students more quickly internalize grammar concepts and found that they were also “so proud when they saw their work being used by other students!”

-There are lots of ways to evaluate student comprehension beyond character trait charts, plot summary worksheets, and stereotypical book reports.
+Creative digital tools can make it easy to demonstrate comprehension through character trait charts, plot summary worksheets, and stereotypical book reports.

 The visual nature of these products allows students who struggle to read and write to demonstrate understanding by utilizing pictures and music as well as text.
 As they learn to think about audience and utilize the tools of propaganda and methods of persuasion, they build powerful skills in argument and media literacy.